-1. In this Constitution of the General Council of the Bar, unless the context otherwise requires:
+1. In these Constitutions of the General Council of the Bar and the Inns of Court and the Bar Educational Trust, unless the context otherwise requires:

 "The Introduction" shall mean the provisions set out in Part I.

 "The Bar Council Constitution" shall mean the constitution of the General Council of the Bar set out in Part II.